learnbyexample/100_page_python_intro/exercises/Exercises.md

         return total
     ```

 * Write a function `num(ip)` that accepts a single argument and returns the corresponding integer or floating-point number contained in the argument.
-Only `int`, `float` and `str` should be accepted as valid input data type.
-Provide custom error message if the input cannot be converted to a valid number.
+Only `int`, `float` and `str` should be accepted as a valid input data type.
+Provide custom error messages if the input cannot be converted to a valid number.
 Examples are shown below:

     ```ruby
     # int example